Fight Charges for Illegal Possession of Firearms

 Illegal Possession of Firearms

-The right to bear arms is a fundamental principle of American freedoms.
+The right to bear arms is a fundamental principle of American freedom.
 However, many state and federal laws limit who can own guns.
 They also explicitly dictate when someone can lose their gun ownership rights, such as after doing time as a convicted felon or when facing domestic violence charges.
-When law enforcement comes to suspect that someone continues to own or use firearms in spite of losing this right, that individual may face charges for the illegal possession of firearms.
+When law enforcement comes to suspect that someone continues to own or use firearms despite losing this right, that individual may face charges for the illegal possession of firearms.

 What Is the Illegal Possession of Firearms?

-According to the U.S. Department of Justice, this crime occurs when a prohibited person is in possession of or receives ammunition or a weapon.
-Illegal possession of firearms may also occur when someone is in possession of certain types of firearms.
-If convicted of the illegal possession of firearms, the individual may face heavy fines, imprisonment, probation or parole.
+According to the U.S. Department of Justice, this crime occurs when a prohibited person has or receives ammunition or a weapon.
+Illegal possession of firearms may also occur when someone has certain types of firearms.
+If convicted of the illegal possession of firearms, the individual may face heavy fines, imprisonment, probation, or parole.
 The person may also permanently lose the right to own firearms.
 Most likely, this individual will need a criminal defense attorney.

 Who Should Legally Not Own Firearms?